finettt/agent-go/docs/architecture.md

 2. Prompts user for API key input
 3. Validates and saves configuration
 4. Provides user feedback throughout the process

+### MCP (Model Context Protocol) Integration

+Agent-Go integrates with MCP servers to extend functionality:

+- **Server Registry**: Maintains a registry of configured MCP servers
+- **Automatic Connection**: Connects to servers on-demand when tools are needed
+- **Tool Discovery**: Automatically discovers and includes MCP tools in system prompt
+- **Default Server**: context7 server is auto-configured for library documentation
+- **Dynamic Configuration**: Users can add/remove servers via `/mcp` commands
+- **Tool Information**: MCP tools and descriptions are injected into the system prompt

+**MCP Workflow:**
+1. Server configuration stored in config.json
+2. On startup or tool use, client connects to server
+3. Server capabilities are queried (tools, resources)
+4. Tool information is added to system prompt
+5. AI can call MCP tools via `use_mcp_tool` function
+6. Results are processed and returned to the conversation

 ### Custom Agent Instructions